edrivvoll/semester-project-2/README.md

-# semester-project-2

-# E-Auction House
+# Semester-Project-2 Auction House

-Welcome to the **E-Auction House**, a simple online platform for browsing and bidding on auction listings.
+Welcome to the **Auction House**, a simple online platform for browsing and bidding on auction listings.

 ## Live Demo